aabbtree77/law2/README.md

 I did not have enough energy-time to try web components yet.
 The best components are nonexisting components.

 Styling remains a pain.
-Very hard to position and size the HTML elements, esp. if you are pedantic about extra scrolling bars or wrapping long email names on smaller screens or something flickering.
+Very hard to position and size the HTML elements, esp. if you are pedantic about extra scrolling bars or wrapping long email names on smaller screens.
 Styles clash.
-The first version optimized a layout prematurely on a desktop where I had occassionally resized a browser window for "responsive design".
+Firstly, I optimized a layout prematurely on a desktop where I had occassionally resized a browser window for "responsive design".
 A real test with Xiaomi, and the horror story emerges.
-So many microproblems emerge.
-So much micromanagement.
-Very good for a PhD thesis perhaps, not so good for productivity.
+So many microproblems, so much micromanagement.
+Very good for a PhD thesis, not so good for productivity.
 Hence, see the first rule of frontend above.

 I get an uneasy feeling that the Blender community achieves a lot more, but the grass is always greener on the other side.
-I suspect they still cannot drill a hole without manual retopology.
+I suspect they still cannot drill a hole without manual retopology every time.
 All these problems only look very simple, but reality is counterintuitive.
 It is easier to turn a photo into a van Gogh style image than to texture a 3D mesh of the door into something wooden.

 How to solve the styling problem, it should not be this hard?!